Historical ports: Ancient Rome

 Ostia Antica was the port of ancient Rome with Portus established by Claudius and enlarged by Trajan to supplement the nearby port of Ostia.

 Messina, sited on the Strait of Messina, also has a history as an ancient port.

 East Africa

 In East Africa, Post-classical Swahili kingdoms are known to have had trade port islands and trade routes with the Islamic world and Asia.
 They were described by Greek historians as "metropolises".
-Famous East African trade ports such as Mombasa, Zanzibar, Mogadishu and Kilwa were known to Chinese sailors such as Zheng He and medieval Islamic historians such as the Berber Islamic voyager Abu Abdullah ibn Battuta.
+Famous East African trade ports such as Mombasa, Zanzibar, Mogadishu, Adulis and Kilwa were known to Chinese sailors such as Zheng He and medieval Islamic historians such as the Berber Islamic voyager Abu Abdullah ibn Battuta.

 Japan

-During the Edo period, the island of Dejima was the only port open for trade with Europe and only received the Portuguese and Dutch traders,due to their historical relations, whereas Osaka was the largest domestic port and the main trade hub for rice.
+During the Edo period, the island of Dejima was the only port open for trade with Europe and only received the Portuguese and Dutch traders, due to their historical relations, whereas Osaka was the largest domestic port and the main trade hub for rice.